Sport

 Sports Representative

 At Durham University you can get involved in sport at college and university level (see the Team Durham website for more info).
-Sport is a great way to spend your time doing something you love, meet new people and get involved in college!
+Sport is a great way to spend your time doing something you love, meet new people, and get involved in college!
 Trevelyan College prides itself on its vibrant sporting community with over 25 teams competing in over 15 different sports, ensuring that a wide variety of interests are represented.
-All our teams warmly welcome novices, experienced players and anything in between and provide fun both on and off the pitch.
+All our teams warmly welcome novices, experienced players and anything in between, and provide fun both on and off the pitch.
 You’ll have the opportunity to get involved in inter-collegiate and inter-university varsities, participate in the Team Durham Festival of Sport and attend Sports Dinner, a popular black tie event celebrating Trevs’ achievements of the season!
 The best piece of advice I can give is to try out anything that could even remotely interest you!
-Feel free to contact me at [email protected] if you have any questions.

 Societies